-3. Building the Foundation Information and the Evidence Base
+3. Building the Base Line Information and the Evidence Base

-The strategy (as currently set out) is intended to help members evaluate information and evidence and then apply proportionate decision making at the appropriate times.
+The strategy is intended to help members evaluate information and evidence and then apply proportionate decision making at the appropriate times.
 There is a risk that too much information presented at any one time can present difficulties.
-In any eventuality a suitable level of foundation information needs to be collated and presented.
+In any eventuality a suitable level of base line information needs to be collated and presented.

-Foundation information may be varied (as it could be supplied by stakeholders) and initially may not be of sufficient quality to fully assist any future decision making.
-Foundation information will also include evidence such as completed (and reviewed) environmental assessments (summaries), that include documenting the current levels of hand working activity and the impact that this may have.
-Different phases of work will be required and incorporating D&S IFCAs communication strategy throughout this project will be a key element.
-If a byelaw becomes the chosen option for management, gaps in the foundation information can potentially be filled with the byelaw pre-consultation that will then be conducted.
+Base line information may be varied (as it can also be supplied by stakeholders) and initially may not be of sufficient quality to fully assist any future decision making.
+Base line information will also include evidence such as completed (and reviewed) environmental assessments (or summaries), that include documenting the current levels of hand working activity and the impact that this may have.
+Different phases of work will be required and incorporating elements of D&S IFCAs communication strategy throughout this project will be a key element.
+If a byelaw becomes the chosen option for management, gaps in the base line information can potentially be filled with the byelaw pre-consultation that will then be conducted.